teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 # Hands on: Get the data

-We will work with a slightly adapted dataset from the **[Powerhouse Museum](https://powerhouse.com.au/)** (Australia’s largest museum group) containing collection metadata.
+We will work with a slightly adapted dataset from the **[Powerhouse Museum](https://powerhouse.com.au/)** (Australia’s largest museum group) containing a metadata collection.
 The museum shared the dataset online before giving API access to its collection.
-We slightly adapted the dataset and put it on Zenodo for long-term reusability.
+We slightly adapted the dataset and uploaded it to Zenodo for long-term reuse.
 The tabular file (**36.4 MB**) includes **14 columns** for **75,811** objects, released under a **[Creative Commons Attribution Share Alike (CCASA) license](http://creativecommons.org/licenses/by-nc/2.5/au/)**.
 We will answer two questions: *From what year does the museum have the most objects?* And *what objects does the museum have from that year?*

 **Why this dataset?** It is credible, openly published, and realistically messy—ideal for practising problems scholars encounter at scale.
 Records include a **Categories** field populated from the **Powerhouse Museum Object Names Thesaurus (PONT)**, a controlled vocabulary reflecting Australian usage.
 The tutorial deliberately surfaces common quality issues—blank values that are actually stray whitespace, duplicate rows, and multi-valued cells separated by the pipe character `|` (including edge cases where **double pipes** `||` inflate row counts)—so we can practice systematic inspection before any analysis.
 During cleaning, you will compute sanity checks (after de-duplication, the dataset drops to **XXXX** unique records; a facet reveals **XXXX** distinct categories and **XXXX** items with no category).
 Without careful atomization and clustering, these irregularities would bias statistics, visualizations, and downstream reconciliation.